A stochastic optimization algorithm for revenue maximization in a service system with balking customers: Introduction

 \section{Introduction}

-In this paper, we examine a service facility represented by a single-server queue, where customers arrive in response to the price set by the provider.
+In this paper, we examine a service facility modeled as a single-server queue, where customers arrive in response to the price set by the provider.
 The service provider’s objective is to determine the optimal price, i.e., the price that maximizes the expected revenue per unit of time.
-Achieving this goal is particularly challenging, as it involves a nuanced understanding of the intricate relationship between pricing, customer demand, system congestion, and the resulting impact on revenue performance.
+Achieving this goal is particularly challenging, as it requires understanding the intricate relationship between pricing, customer demand, system congestion, and the resulting impact on revenue performance.